isa-nurbek/leet-code-challenges/Binary Search Trees/01-Easy/01-Find Closest Value In BST/README.md

 <details>
 <summary><b>Hint 3</b></summary>

-What are the advantages and disadvantages of solving this problem iteratively as opposed to recursively?
+What are the advantages and disadvantages of solving this problem `iteratively` as opposed to `recursively`?

 </details>